Sarkodie (rapper): 2015–2018: Mary and Highest

-2019: Alpha and Black Love
+2019–2021: Alpha, Black Love, and No Pressure

 Sarkodie released his debut extended play Alpha in June 2019.
 The 6-track EP features guest appearances from Joey B and Ebony Reigns.
 Sarkodie teased his collaboration with Reigns during the Ebony Reigns concert, which commemorated the late singer.
-He released his fifth studio album Black Love on December 20, 2019.
-It features guest artist such as Mr Eazi, Efya, Donae'o, Idris Elba, Stonebwoy, Tekno, Maleek Berry, Herman Suede, King Promise and Kizz Daniel.
+He released his fifth studio album Black Love on 20 December 2019.
+It features guest artists such as Mr Eazi, Efya, Donae'o, Idris Elba, Stonebwoy, Tekno, Maleek Berry, Herman Suede, King Promise and Kizz Daniel.
 The album was supported by the previously released singles "Party & Bullshit", "Saara", "Do You" and "Can't Let Go".
 In an interview with OkayAfrica in November, Sarkodie said the album explores themes of black love and relationships.
-On April 19, 2021, Sarkodie announced his soon-to-be-released 7th Studio Album, entitled "No Pressure".
+On 19 April 2021, Sarkodie announced his soon-to-be-released 6th Studio Album, entitled "No Pressure".
 A trailer video was uploaded on YouTube, in anticipation of what fans would expect from the album.
-However, on July 25, 2021, Sarkodie announced a 5 days countdown of the album which would be released on July 30, 2021.
+However, on 25 July 2021, Sarkodie announced a 5-day countdown of the album which would be released on 30 July 2021.

-2021: No Pressure Album

 Sarkodie released the album, No Pressure, on 30 July 2021.
 The album features Wale, Vic Mensa, Giggs, Cassper Nyovest, Harmonize, Oxlade, Kwesi Arthur, Darko Vibes, Medikal, and MOGmusic.

-2022: Jamz Album
+2022–present: Jamz and tour

-Sarkodie in the latter parts of 2022 released the album, Jamz which had features from Black Sheriff, King Promise, and many top Nigerian acts as well.
-Major hits amongst them are Labadi with King Promise and Countryside with Black Sheriff.
+Sarkodie in the latter parts of 2022 released the album, Jamz which had features from Black Sheriff, King Promise, Inkboy and many top Nigerian acts as well.
+Major hits amongst them are Labadi with King Promise and Countryside with Black Sheriff winning the award for Best Collaboration at the 2023 Vodafone Ghana Music Awards.